TomDamri1/color-picker-project/README.md

 ## Fetures:
 The color picker, can be used in order to:
-- choose colors from premade color palettes
+- Choose colors from premade color palettes
-- choose diffrent color shades
+- Choose diffrent color shades
-- create your own color palettes
+- Create your own color palettes
-- copy a color from color palette to your clipboard
+- Copy a color from color palette to your clipboard

 ## Created with :
     "@material-ui/core": "^4.4.3",